Force over Distance: Faster than Light

 Young nods.
 “Should be.”

-“They’re uh,” Matt looks at Chloe and Rush, “learning about the drive, I guess?”
+“They’re uh,” Matt gestures at Chloe and Rush, “learning about the drive, I guess?”

 “Sir,” Matt says, “I feel like maybe there’s a little more going on than I’ve been told about?”

-Young raises his eyebrows and gives Matt a patient look.
-The kind of look that, maybe, Matt’s dad might’ve given him, if he’d lived.
+Young gives him the kind of look that, maybe, Matt’s dad would’ve given him, if he’d lived.
 “Something on your mind?”

 “No sir,” Matt says.
 “Just—”